-Revenue for the year is \$131.8 million, which is an increase of \$56.7 million from 2021 and approximately 94% of pre-pandemic levels.
-The increase is attributed to increased passenger volumes as the impact of the pandemic starts to diminish.
+Revenue for the year is \$163.9 million, which is an increase of \$32.1 million from 2022.
+The change is attributed to an overall increase in capacity as airlines added seats in the market to meet pent up demand.
+The additional capacity was absorbed by the market resulting in passenger growth of 35.1% and much higher load factors than experienced in 2022.
 Key revenue sources include Airport Improvement Fees (AIF), Aeronautical Revenue and Non-Aeronautical Revenue.

 Improvements to airport infrastructure are funded through the collection of AIF from passengers originating from the airport in Winnipeg.
 This fee is collected by the air carriers at the point of sale and remitted to the Company based on the date passengers fly out of Winnipeg.
-The air carriers retain a 7% handling fee.
-WAA received \$51.8 million in AIF in 2022, up \$31.5 million over 2021.
-In 2022, the AIF funds were used to fund long-term debt principal and interest payments related to the terminal building.
+The air carriers retain a handling fee based on the volume of passengers.
+WAA received \$70.1 million in AIF in 2023, up \$18.3 million over 2022.
+In 2023, the AIF funds were used to fund long-term debt principal and interest payments related to the terminal building as well as several capital projects including re-control work on the baggage handling system, airfield paving maintenance and enabling work for a runway resurfacing that will take place in 2024.

 The largest component of airfield revenue is landing fees billed to air carriers on the basis of gross take-off weight ("GTOW") as specified by the aircraft manufacturer.
-Airfield revenue for 2022 was \$20.9 million an increase of 45.9% compared to the previous year at \$14.3 million, which is approximately 90% of pre-pandemic revenue.
+Airfield revenue for 2023 was \$21.9 million an increase of 4.9% compared to the previous year at \$20.9 million.

-Passenger processing revenue of \$17.1 million increased by \$9.8 million or 134%.
+Passenger processing revenue of \$18.8 million increased by \$1.7 million or 9.9%.
 Revenue is mostly based on landed seats on aircraft using the main air terminal building at YWG.
-The increase in landed seats aligned with the increased passenger volumes in 2022.
+The increase in landed seats was smaller than the increased passenger volumes in 2023 as airline load factors were higher.
 Other revenue items in this category include ground handling fees and passenger boarding bridge fees charged per use.

-The increased passenger volumes also had an impact on non-aeronautical revenue.
-Revenue from groundside activities (i.e., parking and ground transportation services such as ride-sharing services, taxis, limousines, and shuttle buses) increased by \$8.5 million to \$14.5 million, equalling 78% of pre-pandemic numbers.
+The increased passenger volumes also had an impact on nonaeronautical revenue.
+Revenue from groundside activities (i.e., parking, car rentals and ground transportation services such as ride-sharing services, taxis, limousines, and shuttle buses) increased by \$5.0 million to \$19.6 million, representing a 34.5% increase year-over-year.
+The largest contributor to the increase was parking revenue as a result of pent up passenger demand and longer duration parking stays.